 Inner envelope: Doctor Newell and Mrs. Newell

-How to address wedding invitations when wife is a doctor
+How to address when the wife is a doctor

 Outer envelope: Doctor Helen Newell and Mr. Colin Newell